-These lists are not exhaustive.
-HSE's prioritisation of occupational diseases has included prosecutions in relation to occupations not on this list, including occupational asthma arising from laboratory animal allergy or LAA.
+While these lists do not specifically mention higher education, HSE's prioritisation of occupational diseases has included the prosecution of higher education institutions for safety breaches that have put employees and researchers at risk of occupational diseases, including occupational asthma arising from laboratory animal allergy also known as LAA.

 LAA is an allergic hypersensitivity response which may develop as a result of exposure to animal allergens.
-Approximately 20% of people who work with laboratory animals experience some allergic symptoms due to contact with, or inhalation of, animal allergens, and about 10% of all those who work with laboratory animals develop the serious symptoms of asthma.
+Approximately 20% of people who work with laboratory animals experience some allergic symptoms due to contact with or inhalation of animal allergens, and about 10% of all those who work with laboratory animals develop the serious symptoms of asthma.

-As niche as LAA may seem, in the last year the HSE has served improvement notices on Cardiff University and Charles River Laboratories Edinburgh Limited in relation to works exposure to animal allergens, demonstrating its determination to deliver on its occupational health objectives across all sectors.
-In November 2019 the University of Edinburgh was prosecuted and fined £10,000 as we reported at the time.
+As niche as LAA may seem, in the last year, the HSE has served improvement notices on a few universities, including Charles River Laboratories Edinburgh Limited, in relation to works exposure to animal allergens, demonstrating its determination to deliver on its occupational health objectives across all sectors.
+In November 2019, the University of Edinburgh was prosecuted and fined £10,000 as we reported at the time.